uga-libraries/general-aip/README.md

 Includes one test file per function, and a test to run the full script.
 Unit test scripts should be run with the script repo folder "tests" as the current working directory.

-Copy the configuration.py file for the local installation of the script to the "tests" folder before running any tests.
+Known issue: Tests that check the contents of XML may fail due to the inconsistent order of element attributes.

 ## Workflow